 Autism Research Internship

-The Cleveland Clinic Children’s Center for Autism Research Program is now interviewing for winter/spring semester interns.
-Students selected to participate have the opportunity to work on a variety of research projects, including: compiling yearly assessment data and IEP (Individualized Education Program) data for former and current students and assisting with data entry, database creation and data analysis for projects exploring the genetics of individuals with autism spectrum disorder.
+The Cleveland Clinic Children’s Center for Autism Research Program conducts interviews in the spring/late summer for fall internship positions and in the late fall for spring internship positions.
+Students selected to participate have the opportunity to work on a variety of research projects, including: compiling yearly assessment data for current students and assisting with data entry, database creation and data analysis for a variety of projects.

 Interns will have the opportunity to expand their knowledge base to include information regarding autism spectrum disorders, Applied Behavior Analysis and research.
 Requirements include experience with Microsoft Excel and SPSS software, attention to detail, and independent work skills.
 Opportunity for assistance on additional projects may be possible.